 1959, March: The nascent Korea Taekwondo Association sends instructors to demonstrate taekwondo on worldwide tours, and to help open taekwondo schools in other countries.

 1959, October: Choi Hong Hi publishes his first reference, Tae Kwon Do Teaching Manual, available here for download.

 1960: By 1960, there were 40 kwans throughout Korea, lead by students of the original 5 kwans.
 By 1974, the Korean Taekwondo Association had succeeded in consolidating the 40 kwans into what are now sometimes referred to as the 9 Kwans.

 1961, May 16: The South Korean government is overthrown by the South Korean military in a coup d’etat.
 General Choi Hong Hi supported the coup, but did not find support from the new regime when General Park Chung-Hee emerged as the new president.
-In the late 1940s Park Chung-Hee received a death sentence later rescinded, from a military panel that had included General Choi, who was subsequently forced to retire from the military following the coup.
+In the late 1940s Park Chung-Hee received a death sentence from a military panel that had included General Choi, who was forced to retire from the military following the successful coup.
 When military rule ends in 1963, South Korea sees 27 more years of authoritarian rule, before transitioning to a democracy in 1988.

 1961, September: The Korea Taekwondo Association (KTA) is renamed once-again to the Korea Taesoodo Association.

 1962: From 1962 to 1965, Choi Hong Hi is sent as South Korean ambassador to Malaysia.
 While there, he develops many of his new Chang Hon taekwondo patterns during this time, with some authors attributing contributions from Nam Tae Hi and others as well.